Ewing Sarcoma in Children

 - Emotional and physical challenges from

-dealing with the tumor, surgery, or other needed treatments
+dealing with cancer , surgery, or other needed treatments

 - Heart and lung problems